 Treatment of Dysbiosis in Horses

-If you notice changes in your horse’s manure, contact your veterinarian as soon as possible.
+If you notice changes in your horse’s appetite or manure, contact your veterinarian as soon as possible.
 Consulting a veterinarian to establish a plan for prompt treatment of the condition increases the prognosis for a successful recovery.

 When dysbiosis is present, nutrient absorption is compromised and can lead to malnutrition.
 Supportive therapy is needed to restore the balance of flora residing in the equine gastrointestinal system.